satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 - To enable functional programming
 - To write more readabl and concise code

+- to introduce lots of new apis
+- changed coding style with new apis

 ### New Features in Java-8
 - **Lambda Expression**
 - **Functional Interfaces**